end2endzone/end2endzone-hugo/content/blog/2016-05-28-librtttl-a-c-library-with-ui-for-compressingoptimizing-the-rtttl-audio-format.md

 ```

-This feature is useful for moving data from program storage space&nbsp;to dynamic memory.
+This feature is useful for moving data from program storage space to dynamic memory.

 ## RTTTL to tone()

 Copy & paste a valid song in RTTTL format in the Command Input section.
-Press the RTTTL 2 tone() button to decode the input song to &quot;_raw_&quot; data (note with frequency and duration) and generate the arduino code required to play the song.
+Press the RTTTL 2 tone() button to decode the input song to "_raw_" data (note with frequency and duration) and generate the arduino code required to play the song.

 This process is really useful if your dynamic memory is almost completely full and you would like to move the load from dynamic memory to program storage space.